krestfield/docs/certdog/keystores.md

 ### Azure Key Vault

-To use a Key Vault in Azure the following are required.
+To use a Key Vault in Azure, the following are required.
 These can be obtained/configured from the Azure Portal:

 * **Key Vault Name**